 Students need to feel like they’re part of their school community.
 One way to do that is by encouraging conversations between students to help them build relationships with their peers.

 “Allow kids to get to know each other and notice each other,” Soma says.

-As students return to the classroom or continue with online learning, it’s OK to start small.
+Time is valuable so it’s OK to start small.
 Even devoting just a few minutes at the beginning or end of class can help promote a sense of community.
 Ask each student to name something they love, or ask questions, such as “Who has a brother?” or “Who has a dog,” and simply ask kids to raise their hands for each answer.
-Here are some ideas for morning meetings that create community when you’re teaching remotely.

-3. Acknowledge the challenges kids have been through this year
+3. Acknowledge the challenges kids have been through over the past few years